Krishna201i/Skillcread-project-1/README.md

 - **Beautiful UI**: Modern dark theme with responsive design
 - **No Backend Required**: Works entirely in the browser
 - **Netlify Ready**: Perfect for static hosting
+- **Expandable Results**: Click to view full content of each search result

 ## 🔧 **How It Works**